kfcpaladin/sze-the-game/README.md

 ## Configurable music directory

 Previously you were not able to define the directory in which all your audio files were.
-As a result, you either had to directly enter the full path of the audio file when playing it.
+As a result, you either had to directly enter the full path of the audio file when playing it or keep it in game/.
 Using the new **playmusic()** and **stopmusic()** functions you should be able to play music from a user defined directory stored in **musicdir**

 *Note*: The settings for audio are located in [game/scripts/sound.rpy](https://github.com/kfcpaladin/sze-the-game/blob/orphan/game/scripts/sound.rpy)